 As you search condos for sale in Toronto, use our easy-to-use mortgage calculator to see the full breakdown of costs affiliated with the different MLS listings you see.
 By simply entering the condo price this tool will tell you:

-HOW MUCH SHOULD I BUDGET FOR CLOSING COSTS WHEN I BUY A CONDO IN TORONTO?
+HOW MUCH SHOULD I BUDGET FOR CONDO CLOSING COSTS WHEN BUYING A CONDO IN TORONTO?

 The amount you will owe in closing expenses will vary depending on the purchase price of the condo.
-It’s important to account for these expenses when you’re budgeting to buy a condo in Toronto.
+It’s important to account for these condo closing cost expenses when you’re budgeting to buy a condo in Toronto.

 Land Transfer Tax